The Trouble with Constructors

 possibly this other magical missing monkey value”.

-The problem then is that it isn’t always possible to create a value of some
+The problem then is that it isn’t always possible to create a value of some arbitrary type ex nihilo.
+We can’t just default initialize a field of Monkey by creating a new monkey from scratch.
+Maybe it needs arguments to be constructed.

 So default initialization has to go.
-Every field in an instance of a class
+Every field in an instance of a class will

-other words, until its fully set-up, this is verboten.
+words, until its fully set-up, this

 (C++ has its own solution for this, of course: constructor initialization lists.
-They solve this problem neatly, but at the expense of adding a non- trivial amount of complexity to the language.)
+They solve this problem neatly, but at the expense of adding a non-trivial amount of complexity to the language.)

-The most straight-forward solution I could come up with was this: create the
+The most straightforward solution I could come up with was this: create the

-initialized ready-to-use object.
-That’s construct.
+ready-to-use object.
+That’s construct

-support in Magpie for constructors.
+special support in Magpie for constructors.
 No syntax for defining them.
-No special
+No

-built-in construct method auto-generated by the interpreter for each class,
+method auto-generated by the interpreter for each

-and you’re good to go.
+class, and you’re good to go.

 It’s not all rosy, though.
 Doing things this way can be kind of gross if your

 class has a lot of fields to initialize.
-You end up having to build a big
+You end up having to build a big record

-record as the last expression in your new method.
+as the last expression in your new

 The other challenge is that circular immutable data structures aren’t really feasible.
 (Magpie doesn’t have immutable fields yet, but it will.)
 Haskell has it even worse than Magpie since everything is immutable and it’s actually surprisingly tricky to solve it.